SRGBmods/QMK_Community_Module/README.md

 git submodule update --init --recursive

-To add this module to your build, in qmk source folder/keyboards/**YOUR KEYBOARD**/keymap/**YOUR KEYMAP**/ directory create a `keymap.json` with the following content:
+To add this module to your build, in qmk source folder/keyboards/**YOUR KEYBOARD**/keymap/**YOUR KEYMAP**/ directory create a file named `keymap.json` with the following content:

 ```
 {